felipez3r0/openclasses/README.md

 ## The OGC method

 We have a really basic and simple method to open our classes using the OGC method.
-Basically the idea behind this method is to provide a easy and collaborative way for students, professors, and professionals to contribute to class content and format.
+Basically the idea behind this method is to provide a easy and collaborative way for students, professors, and professionals to contribute to classes content and format.

 **How the method works?**